fenago/deep-learning-for-nlp/Lab Guides/chapter_30/Lab_18.md

 ##### Run Notebook
 Click notebook `4_generate.ipynb` in jupterLab UI and run jupyter notebook.

-# Extensions
+## Exercises

 This section lists some ideas for extending the tutorial that you may wish to explore.

-- Data Cleaning.
-Different data cleaning operations could be performed on the data, such as not removing punctuation or normalizing case, or perhaps removing duplicate English phrases.
+- **Data Cleaning.** Different data cleaning operations could be performed on the data, such as not removing punctuation or normalizing case, or perhaps removing duplicate English phrases.
-- Vocabulary.
-The vocabulary could be refined, perhaps removing words used less than 5 or 10 times in the dataset and replaced with unk.
+- **Vocabulary.** The vocabulary could be refined, perhaps removing words used less than 5 or 10 times in the dataset and replaced with unk.
-- More Data.
-The dataset used to fit the model could be expanded to 50,000, 100,000 phrases, or more.
+- **More Data.** The dataset used to fit the model could be expanded to 50,000, 100,000 phrases, or more.
-- Input Order.
-The order of input phrases could be reversed, which has been reported to lift skill, or a Bidirectional input layer could be used.
+- **Input Order.** The order of input phrases could be reversed, which has been reported to lift skill, or a Bidirectional input layer could be used.
-- Layers.
-The encoder and/or the decoder models could be expanded with additional layers and trained for more epochs, providing more representational capacity for the model.
+- **Layers.** The encoder and/or the decoder models could be expanded with additional layers and trained for more epochs, providing more representational capacity for the model.
-- Units.
-The number of memory units in the encoder and decoder could be increased, providing more representational capacity for the model.
+- **Units.** The number of memory units in the encoder and decoder could be increased, providing more representational capacity for the model.
-- Regularization.
-The model could use regularization, such as weight or activation regularization, or the use of dropout on the LSTM layers.
+- **Regularization.** The model could use regularization, such as weight or activation regularization, or the use of dropout on the LSTM layers.
-- Pre-Trained Word Vectors.
-Pre-trained word vectors could be used in the model.
+- **Pre-Trained Word Vectors.** Pre-trained word vectors could be used in the model.
-- Alternate Measure.
-Explore alternate performance measures beside BLEU such as ROGUE.
-Compare scores for the same translations to develop an intuition for how the measures differ in practice.
+- **Alternate Measure.** Explore alternate performance measures beside BLEU such as ROGUE.** Compare scores for the same translations to develop an intuition for how the measures differ in practice.
-- Recursive Model.
-A recursive formulation of the model could be used where the next word in the output sequence could be conditional on the input sequence and the output sequence generated so far.
+- **Recursive Model.** A recursive formulation of the model could be used where the next word in the output sequence could be conditional on the input sequence and the output sequence generated so far.

-If you explore any of these extensions, I'd love to know.

 ###### Further Reading